PSI Learning Disability Special Interest Group Committee

-The PSI Learning Disability Special Interest Group was founded in 1974 after the idea had been discussed at the PSI annual conference in Limerick in 1973.
+The PSI Special Interest Group in Learning Disabilities was founded in 1974 after the idea had been discussed at the PSI annual conference in Limerick in 1973.
 The founding members were David Kenefick, Stephen Kealy, Dympna Walsh, Sally Jackson and Seamus McLoone.

 It was the first special interest group to be formed within the Psychological Society of Ireland and the first Easter workshop was held in 1975 and received approval from the Department of Health.